jeremyd/rest_connection/README.md

 # RightScale REST Connection

-The rest_connection gem is a Ruby library for RightScale's API 1.0 and API 1.5 on legacy and generic clusters.
+The rest_connection gem is a Ruby library for RightScale's API 0.1, 1.0 and 1.5.

-Additionally, it has support for RightScale's internal API 0.1 on legacy clusters.
+Legacy clusters:
+- API 0.1 AWS clouds
+- API 1.0 AWS clouds
+- API 1.5 non-AWS clouds

+Generic clusters:
+- API 1.0 AWS clouds
+- API 1.5 all clouds

 This gem also supports RightScale's instance facing API 1.0, which use the instance token to login.
 The instance token is found in the instance's user data as 'RS_rn_auth' or alternatively as part of 'RS_api_url'.